Element has class

 Function: Element has class

-This action helps you determine if a specific visual component (UI element) on your application screen currently has a particular style class applied to it.
-It's useful for checking the current state or appearance of an element without needing to write any code.
+This function helps you determine if a specific visual component (UI element) on your application screen currently has a particular style or behavior applied to it, represented by a "class."
+It's like asking, "Does this button currently look 'active'?" or "Is this text field marked as 'error'?"

 Input

-- Description: The exact name of the style class you are looking for on the selected UI element (e.g., "active", "hidden", "error").
+- Class: The name of the style or behavior (class) you are looking for on the selected element.
+This is typically a single word or a hyphenated phrase, like "active", "hidden", or "is-selected".

 Output